vagelisp/Thessaloniki-WordPress-Meetup-Block-Theme/README.md

 - Create theme.json.
 - Create a new template (each attendant gets to create their own) and add content using the Block Editor.
 - Create Pull Requests at this repository to include the templates that were created.

+The presentation is available [here](https://speakerdeck.com/wpgr/git-basikes-ennoies-kai-leitourgies).
+More information about Git and the theme.json file can be found in the [docs directory](https://github.com/vagelisp/Thessaloniki-WordPress-Meetup-Block-Theme/docs/tools/).

 ## Frequently Asked Questions (FAQ)
 ### What will be the purpose of this theme?